 1) Get God Involved.
 A good relationship with God will have us looking to Him automatically, before we do anything, and praying for help and guidance;

 2) Put Your Heart Into It.
 Taking the first step makes the second step easier.
-God can help inspire us and fill us with the fire that will ignite our enthusiasm.
+God can help inspire us and create the spark that will ignite the fire of our enthusiasm.

 The more we rely on God for everything that we do, the more He will do through us, and this should help to ignite the fire in our hearts in the same way that it did for Paul, as he demonstrated when he wrote, “So I have reason to be enthusiastic about all Christ Jesus has done through me in my service to God.”
 (Romans 15:17 NLT).

 Enthusiasm is contagious, and that is one ‘disease’ we should all desire to spread, especially when our enthusiasm is for service to God.